Computer Vision Applications Examples Across Different Industries

 What is the future of Computer Vision?
 New Applications to Come

-Computer Vision is a rapidly developing subject with new surprising applications arising almost every month, and it is for sure that it has a lot more to offer.
+Computer Vision is a rapidly developing subject with new, surprising computer vision application examples arising almost every month, and it is certain that it has a lot more to offer.
 According to the mentioned earlier report published by the Grand New Research, the Computer Vision market is expected to grow with an annual rate of 7.6%, passing the US$19 billion mark by 2027, while other reports predict reaching US$17.4 billion in 2024.

 In any case, with further development of more accessible hardware options and cloud computing, the possibility of using Computer Vision applications is expected to be available for more businesses and much more data, fueling its spread.

-Computer Vision technologies can become more integrated with other fields, for example, with the rising Augmented Reality technologies, which will create more realistic perception.
-Connection of Computer Vision and Natural Language Processing can also create new borderline technologies, which in general will try to translate the world as visible to humans into the textual format, creating a wide range of possible applications.
+Computer Vision technologies can become more integrated with other fields, for example, with the rising Augmented Reality technologies, which will create a more realistic perception.
+The connection of Computer Vision and Natural Language Processing can also create new borderline technologies, which in general will try to translate the world as visible to humans into a textual format, creating a wide range of possible applications.

-Another possible future Computer Vision application can be the predictive area, which may gather popularity with new applications in smart city management, traffic regulation, or crime prevention.
+Another possible future Computer Vision application can be the predictive area, which may gather popularity with new application of computer vision in smart city management, traffic regulation, or crime prevention.
 Possible tasks include determining suspicious activities faster than humans and potentially preventing crimes before they happen.
+More on that in the computer vision trends review.

 Conclusions